-At recent meetings of our Board of Directors, we have spoken about the importance of ensuring we are properly supporting our colleagues as seasonal pressures across our hospitals intensify.
+At previous Board meetings, we have spoken about the importance of ensuring we are properly supporting our colleagues as seasonal pressures across our hospitals intensify.

 We recognise that it is really tough at the moment with so many competing pressures, especially after having worked under sustained operational pressure for such a long period of time.